 Madeleine L’Engle said, “You want to write, you need to keep an honest, unpublishable journal that nobody reads, nobody but you.”
-Her advice was to aspiring writers, but it applies to all of us.
-A personal diary can act as a friend and confidant – somewhere you can spill your innermost thoughts and feelings, without fear of being judged.
+Her advice was to aspiring writers and it is key.
+Just the act of putting pen to paper can improve your writing skills.
+But keeping a blank notebook – like our Sunrise Diary – handy is helpful for other reasons too.
+A writing journal can help manage mental health.
+It acts as a friend and confidant – somewhere you can spill your innermost thoughts and feelings, without fear of being judged.
 There is nothing, in fact, that is quite as intimate as the act of keeping a journal.

 Luckily for us, the diaries of some of history’s most intriguing artists, writers, politicians, and other captivating minds have been made public over the years.
 These direct glimpses into their inner lives, thoughts, and temptations not only quench our curiosity, but teach us about some of mankind’s most life-altering events.
 Reading the intimate thoughts of these fascinating individuals is spellbinding and provides us with a mental picture of their lives, including their experiences and surroundings.

-Here are some of the greatest, and most-read, journals of all time:
+Here are some of the most-read, best journals of all time:

 The Diary of Anne Frank

-One of the most popular journals of all time, this work tells the story of a young Jewish girl during the Nazi occupation of Germany.
+One of the most popular journals ever published, this work tells the story of a young Jewish girl during the Nazi occupation of Germany.
 Hidden behind a bookcase for two years in a secret annex, Anne was an unknown teenager at the time of her writing.
 Her incredibly expressive journal radiates courage and hope, despite the dire circumstances of her life.
 Amazingly, her timeless, and sometimes humorous, anecdotes of teenage life still resonate today.